-In accordance with the policies of the TSX, shareholders last approved all unallocated options, rights and other entitlements under the Stock Option Plan at the annual and special meeting held on May 29, 2012.
+In accordance with the policies of the Toronto Stock Exchange ("TSX"), shareholders last approved all unallocated options, rights and other entitlements under the Stock Option Plan at the annual and special meeting held on May 29, 2012.
 Shareholders will be required to again approve any unallocated options, rights and other entitlements under the Stock Option Plan on or before May 29, 2015.

 No one individual may be granted options to purchase common shares totaling more than 5% of the issued and outstanding common shares at any time, from time to time.
 No one individual acting as a consultant to the Corporation may be granted options to purchase common shares totaling more than 2% of the issued and outstanding common shares in any one 12-month period.
-No one individual providing investor relations services to the Corporation may be granted options to purchase common shares totaling more than 2% of the issued and outstanding common shares in any one 12-month period, and options issued to individuals performing investor relations services must vest in stages over at least 12 months with no more than 1/4 of the options vesting in any three month period.
+No one individual providing investor relations services to the Corporation may be granted options to purchase common shares in any one 12-month period.
+No one individual providing investor relations services to the Corporation may be granted options to purchase common shares totaling more than 2% of the issued and outstanding common shares in any one 12-month period, and options issued to individuals performing investor relations services must vest in stages over at least 12 months with no more than 1/4 of the options vesting in any three-month period.